Targeting 'Medicare For All' Proposals, Trump Lays Out His Vision For Medicare

 According to administration officials, the executive order directs the Department of Health and Human Services to take action to improve several aspects of Medicare, including expanding plan options for seniors, encouraging innovative plan designs, and improving the enrollment process to make it easier for seniors to choose plans.

-The order also appears to include a grab bag of proposals, including removing "unnecessary regulations that get in between patients and their doctors," new online tools to help people choose their Medicare plans, quicker access to "breakthrough treatments," and better access to medical information, according to Seema Verma, the administrator of the Centers for Medicare and Medicaid Services who spoke to reporters in a briefing call Thursday.
+The order also appears to include a grab bag of proposals, including removing "unnecessary regulations that get in between patients and their doctors," new online tools to help people choose their Medicare plans, quicker access to "breakthrough treatments," and better access to medical information, according to Seema Verma, the administrator of the Centers for Medicare and Medicaid Services, who spoke to reporters in a briefing call Thursday.

 President Trump came into office promising to dismantle the Affordable Care Act, and replace it with something better.
 Those efforts failed, and the administration has struggled to get substantive policy changes on health care.

-On Thursday, the administration emphasized a number its recent health care policy moves.
+On Thursday, the administration emphasized a number of its recent health care policy moves.

 "[Trump's] vision for a healthier America is much wider than a narrow focus on the Affordable Care Act," said Joe Grogan, director of the White House Domestic Policy Council.